rdatools/rdascore/README.md

 $ pip install rdascore
 ```

-As noted next, you probably also want to clone the companion [rdadata](https://github.com/alecramsay/rdadata) repository.
+As noted next, you probably also want to clone the companion [rdabase](https://github.com/alecramsay/rdabase) repository.

 ## Usage

 There are both code and script examples of how to use this code in the `sample` directory.
 That directory also contains some sample results from the main scoring function `analyze_plan()`.
-The samples use data from the companion `rdadata` repo.
+The samples use data from the companion `rdabase` repo.

 ## Notes